-Step 1: Choose a more specific goal
+Step 1: Choose a more specific focus for your retrospective

-Step 2: Begin by sharing that goal
+Step 2: Begin by sharing that focus

-Step 3: Gather data around the specific topic
+Step 3: Gather data around the focus

 Have the team identify 5-6 behaviors they feel are critical to productive teamwork.
 Draw a radar chart and label each arm with one of the behaviors.
 The center